Sean Poppen

-Sean Russell Poppen (born March 15, 1994) is an American professional baseball pitcher in the San Diego Padres organization.
-He has previously played in Major League Baseball (MLB) for the Minnesota Twins, Pittsburgh Pirates, Tampa Bay Rays and Arizona Diamondbacks.
+Sean Russell Poppen (born March 15, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Minnesota Twins, Pittsburgh Pirates, Tampa Bay Rays, and Arizona Diamondbacks.

 Career

 Poppen attended Cape Henry Collegiate in Virginia Beach, Virginia.
 He attended Harvard University for four years (2013 through 2016), and played college baseball for the Crimson.

 Minnesota Twins

 Poppen was drafted by the Minnesota Twins in the 19th round, with the 573rd overall selection, of the 2016 MLB draft.
 He spent the 2016 season with the Elizabethton Twins and the Cedar Rapids Kernels.
 In 2017, he played for Cedar Rapids and the Fort Myers Miracle.
 His 2018 was split between Fort Myers and the Chattanooga Lookouts.
 He split the 2019 minor league season between the Pensacola Blue Wahoos and the Rochester Red Wings, going a combined 7–4 with a 4.01 ERA over 89.2 innings.

 On June 19, 2019, his contract was selected and he was called up to the major leagues for the first time.
 He made his debut that night versus the Boston Red Sox.
 He posted a 0–0 record with a 7.56 ERA over 8.1 innings for the Twins in 2019.
 Poppen finished the 2019 season on the injured list with elbow inflammation.

 Poppen was designated for assignment by the Twins on September 29, 2020, when Alex Kirilloff was selected to the 40-man roster.
-With the 2020 Minnesota Twins, Poppen appeared in 6 games, compiling a 0-0 record with 4.70 ERA and 10 strikeouts in 7.2 innings pitched.
+With the 2020 Minnesota Twins, Poppen appeared in 6 games, compiling a 0–0 record with 4.70 ERA and 10 strikeouts in 7.2 innings pitched.